antoniomagherini99/FLOOD_group2/Logbook&Planning.md

 - Lucas (2h)
 1. Worked on train_epoch function for conv lstm model.
 Not yet functional, but model understands first inputs.
    Having difficulty using the previous outputs as new inputs

+30/12/23
+- Apostolos (2h)
+1. First attempt on finalizing the first CNN model with 96 outputs instead of 1

+31/12/23
+- Apostolos (3h)
+1. First CNN model with 96 outputs working correctly.

+1/1/24
+- Apostolos (3h)
+1. Running the first working CNN model multiple times for 48 outputs, figuring out which settings improve the quality of the outcome